Akipe/android_device_samsung_gts210vewifi_twrp/README.md

 # Informations

 This repository contains configuration files for compiling TWRP for the Samsung Galaxy Tab S2 9.7 (gts210vewifi).
-For now the kernel is not directly integrated, you will have to compile it.
+You can use the prebuilt kernel or compile it from LineageOS source.

 # Device Configuration